 As ever, fashion in 2018 will be fast-moving.
-And just as en vogue styles change according to new trends, your fashion content marketing strategy needs to adapt as well.
+And just as en vogue styles change according to new trends, your fashion content strategy needs to adapt as well.

 In 2018 advances in artificial intelligence (AI), shoppable content, and online micro-moments will see the cutting-edge fashion industry adapt to the digital revolution.